Updated December 2022

 HR generalists are commonly found in smaller organizations that rely on people who can do a bit of everything.

-☑️Career outlook: According to the Labour Market Information Council, job postings for HR generalists across Canada were up by more than 110% in the second quarter of 2021 compared to the same period a year earlier.
+According to the Labour Market Information Council, job postings for HR generalists across Canada were up 33 per cent in 2022 compared to a year earlier.

 HR CAREER #5: HUMAN RESOURCES BUSINESS PARTNER